9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 [(2,0),(2,1),(2,0),(2,1),(6,0),(4,1),(4,0)]
 ```

-Since the data we\'re run length encoding are just ones and zeros, the
+Since the data we're run length encoding are just ones and zeros, the
 encoded numbers will simply alternate between one and zero.
 We can throw
 the encoded values away without losing any useful information, keeping
 only the length of each run.